mxcl/PromiseKit/README.md

 We recommend vanilla `URLSession`.
 It uses fewer black boxes and sticks closer to the metal.
 Alamofire was essential until the three bulletpoints above became true, but nowadays it isn’t really necessary.

-# PromiseKit is Thousands of Hours of Work

-This project is a labor of love: to the pursuit of making quality, reusable, compartmentalized software that has general use to the wider development community.
-It is a widely used project where every change, fix and plan can have serious repurcussions to its users and thus must be carefully considered.
-If you use PromiseKit in your successful apps, please consider supporting its development with a donation to [my patreon](https://www.patreon.com/mxcl).
-Thank you.

 # Support